 Table of Contents

 What does Harvard Business School Believe in and Stand for?

-The HBS’s mission is “to educate leaders who make a difference in the world” and it strongly believes that “leadership and values are inseparable.”
+The HBS mission is “to educate leaders who make a difference in the world” and it strongly believes that “leadership and values are inseparable.”

 Knowledge is power.
-And the Harvard Masters of Business Administration program equips with a ton of knowledge, and therefore power, to effect and accelerate social change in the world.
+And the Harvard Master of Business Administration program equips its students with a ton of knowledge, and therefore power, to effect and accelerate social change in the world.
 Being a Harvard MBA student means being entrusted to use your knowledge and power for good, not evil.